 Start your walk outside the Coln St Aldwyns Community Stores and follow the road uphill with the stores to your left.
 After around 50 metres you’ll reach a junction, where you take the road to the left which is marked with a metal signpost pointing ‘To the Church’.

 When you reach a sign saying ‘Dead end no turning’ you can take a short diversion to the right to visit St John the Baptist church, set through an archway.
 The church is unusual in that it’s one of only two in England which are dedicated to the beheading of John the Baptist.
-The oldest sections date back to the 13th century but it was added to and restored by the Victorians.
+The oldest sections date back to the 13th century, but it was later added to and restored by the Victorians.

 Back on the path, continue straight on along the road, which narrows into a track marked with a public footpath signpost.
 You’ll cross a small bridge before reaching a road, where you turn left.
 At the end of the road there’s a bridge over the River Coln to your right.